Magistrates Court (Criminal and General Division) Bill 2019 - Have your say

 Contact officer for this consultation is Emma Gunn (ph.
 6165 4924).

-Other than indicated below, submissions will be treated as public information and will be published on our website at [Insert link].
+Other than indicated below, submissions will be treated as public information and will be published on our website at Community Consultations website.

-Submissions will be published [insert information about when submissions will be published eg, once the Government's consideration of the submissions has concluded.
+Submissions will be published submissions will be published once the Government’s consideration of the submissions has concluded.

 No personal information other than an individual’s name or the organisation making a submission will be published.